Chisom83/Pizza-Pro-Analysis/README.md

   - Afternoon and Night shows significantly higher sales than Morning
   - Most people prefer light meal for breakfast like tea, coffee and cereal with bread while some are focused with work and not meal yet.
   - People order more in the afternoon for lunch, meetings and group gathering.
-  - Most night are for social activties and people order inregard to it and also for dinner not having to go through the stress of cooking.
+  - Most night are for social activties and people order in regard to it and also for dinner not having to go through the stress of cooking.

 Recommendation: